ECP-WarpX/WarpX/Docs/source/developers/gnumake/rzgeometry.rst

            export FFTW_HOME=/usr/

       - Download and build the blaspp and lapackpp packages.
-These can be obtained from bitbucket.
+These can be obtained from GitHub.
         ::

            git clone https://github.com/icl-utk-edu/blaspp.git